tomer-erez/install-linux-os-banana-pi-m4/README.md

 if the bananapi does not recognize the card or gives you an "unable to mount" error,

-type the following command: sudo apt install exfat-fuse exfat-utils
+type the following command in the MATE terminal(Applications->system tools->Mate terminal): sudo apt install exfat-fuse exfat-utils

 (with internet connection only).